-The steps you can take at the time of accident and at the site are very important:
+The steps you can take at the time of a trucking accident and at the site are very important:

 - After verifying all individuals involved in the accident are okay and dialing 911 if necessary, focus on the property damage, i.e. the damages to your vehicle and the other vehicle(s).Take as many pictures as you can of the site of the accident, i.e. the skid marks, the nearby signs, posts, guard rails, etc., items in the road, a low lying bright sun, heavy rain, sleet, or snow in the air or on the roadway making the surface slick or the vision impaired.

 - Take pictures of the damage to all vehicles.
-Focus on ways to show through pictures that the adverse driver was the impetus of the accident.
+Focus on ways to show through pictures that the other driver caused the accident.

 - Get contact information from all witnesses.
 Make sure you get both their home and cell numbers and their address and email address.
 Write legibly.
 Ask them what they saw.
 Ask them where they were at the time of the accident.
 Ask them who they thought was a fault.
 Take careful notes of the conversation and record it on a tape recorder or recording app on your phone if possible.